Invoca/developer-docs/source/api_documentation/call_api/_get_call_transcript_agent.rst

     [
       {
-        agent: "Which Color?, Okay I will look into that, Goodbye!"
+        "agent": "Which Color?, Okay I will look into that, Goodbye!"
       }
     ]